ephes/django_async/article.md

 on 64bit machines this limit is no longer relevant.
 Here's an article describing that
 [running 10k threads](https://eli.thegreenplace.net/2018/measuring-context-switching-and-memory-overheads-for-linux-threads/)
 should be not a big problem on current hardware.
+But starting [10k threads](https://github.com/ephes/django_async/blob/master/measure_threads_memory.py) on macOS lead to a reproducable kernel panic.

 Async tasks only take about 1KB memory and are more or less just one function call.
 Ok, that's hard to beat.